Lab Members

 dinneny@stanford.edu

-José received his BS from UC Berkeley in Plant Biology and Genetics in the Department of Plant and Microbial Biology and PhD from UC San Diego working with Detlef Weigel at the Salk Institute for Biological Science and Martin Yanofsky in the Division of Biology, UCSD.
+José received his BS from UC Berkeley in Plant Biology and Genetics in the Department of Plant and Microbial Biology and PhD from UC San Diego working with Detlef Weigel at the Salk Institute for Biological Science and Martin Yanofsky in the Division of Biology, UC San Diego.
 His work focused on the cloning and characterization of JAGGED and NUBBIN in flower and fruit development.
 He then went to Duke University to do his post-doctoral studies with Philip Benfey.
 There he utilized Fluorescence Activated Cell Sorting (FACS) to develop the first tissue-specific map of transcriptional changes occurring during abiotic stress.
-José established his independent lab at the Temasek Lifesciences Laboratory (TLL) in Singapore with a joint appointment at the National University of Singapore, Department of Biological Sciences.
-He was an inaugural fellow of the National Research Foundation, Singapore.
+José established his independent lab at the Temasek Lifesciences Laboratory (TLL) in Singapore with a joint appointment at the National University of Singapore, Department of Biological Sciences where he was an inaugural fellow of the National Research Foundation, Singapore.
 José moved his lab in 2011 to the Carnegie Institution for Science, Department of Plant Biology.
-In 2018 José joined the faculty at Stanford University in the Biology Department with the Cell, Molecular, Organismal Biology Track.
+In 2018 José joined the faculty at Stanford University in the Biology Department and is member of the Integrative/Organismal Biology subgroup.

-José is a Chan Zuckerberg Biohub Investigator, an American Association for the Advancement of Science (AAAS) Fellow, a Woods Institute Leader in Interdisciplinary Collaborations (LiNC) fellow, an HHMI-Simons Faculty Scholar, a National Research Foundation of Singapore fellow, an NIH Ruth Kirschstein post-doctoral fellow and an HHMI predoctoral fellow.
-He was recognized in 2017 by Science News magazine’s 2017 SN 10: Scientists to Watch list.
+José is a Chan Zuckerberg Biohub Investigator alumni, an American Association for the Advancement of Science (AAAS) Fellow, a Woods Institute Leader in Interdisciplinary Collaborations (LiNC) fellow, an HHMI-Simons Faculty Scholar, a National Research Foundation of Singapore fellow, an NIH Ruth Kirschstein post-doctoral fellow and an HHMI predoctoral fellow.
+He was recognized in 2017 by Science News magazine’s 2017 SN 10: Scientists to Watch list, and in 2022 received the Charles Albert Shull award from the American Society of Plant Biologists.
+In 2024 he became an Investigator of the Howard Hughes Medical Institute.

 Yue Rui, post-doc, LSRF Fellow